 Click here for an index to the deeds for 1 Arlington, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.

-An April 10, 1860, Boston Evening Transcript article reported that J. E. & N. Brown had filed a Notice of Intention with the Board of Alderman to build build “on Arlington and Beacon streets.”
-On May 25, 1860, the Transcript reported that “”At the corner of Beacon and Arlington streets the piles are now being driven for a block of three uniform houses, each 30×65 feet, the exteriors to be of Connecticut brown stone, of a highly ornamental character.
+An April 10, 1860, Boston Evening Transcript article reported that J. E. & N. Brown had filed a Notice of Intention with the Board of Alderman to build “on Arlington and Beacon streets.”
+On May 25, 1860, the Transcript reported that “At the corner of Beacon and Arlington streets the piles are now being driven for a block of three uniform houses, each 30×65 feet, the exteriors to be of Connecticut brown stone, of a highly ornamental character.
 They are erected under the superintendence of Messrs.
 J. E. & N. Brown, for John Simmons, esq., and are intended to be finished throughout in a style equal to the best houses in that vicinity.”
 On August 7, 1861, the Boston Traveller reported that the three houses were “nearly completed.”

-In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that 1-2-3 Arlington “probably” were designed by Gridley Bryant.
-A May 6, 1862, advertisement published in the Boston Evening Transcript by John Simmons, offering two of the three houses for sale, confirms that the architect was Gridley Bryant.
-Roger Reed, in his Building Victorian Boston: The Architecture of Gridley J. F. Bryant states that they were designed by Bryant in association with Arthur Gilman, and cites a May 25, 1860, Boston Evening Transcript article as his source (that article discusses a number of houses and states that thirteen of them were by Bryant and Gilman, without providing specific addresses).
+Roger Reed, in his Building Victorian Boston: The Architecture of Gridley J. F. Bryant states that they were designed by Bryant in association with Arthur Gilman.
+He cites the May 25, 1860, Boston Evening Transcript article as his source (that article discusses a number of houses and states that thirteen of them were by Bryant and Gilman, without providing specific addresses).

 1-2-3 Arlington were designed to give the appearance of one large, monumental building, in the French Academic style popular in Paris during the 1850s and 1860s.
 2 Arlington – the middle house – is set slightly further back from the street than the two surrounding houses, whose mansard roofs project outwards slightly to frame it.
 As originally designed, there was a five foot wide passageway at the rear of 2 and 3 Arlington, running parallel to Arlington and underneath the rear ells, to provide access to the alley for all three houses.

-On June 22, 1863, William Fletcher Weld and his wife Isabella Melissa (Walker) Weld purchased 1 Arlington from John Simmons.
-William Weld was a shipping merchant whose firm, William F. Weld & Co., was at one time the largest ship owner in America, sailing under the “Black Horse” flag.
+William F. Weld was a shipping merchant whose firm, William F. Weld & Co., was at one time the largest ship owner in America, sailing under the “Black Horse” flag.
 He also was a major investor in railroads and real estate.

 On September 14, 1882, William F. Weld’s estate offered 1 Arlington for sale at auction.
 The auction notice published in the Boston Journal by Samuel Hatch & Co., auctioneers, noted that “on the main entrance floor is a large reception room, dining and library room, beautiful drawing rooms on second story, and ample chambers and dressing rooms above, with bath rooms, water closets, and the best of plumbing throughout the house.
 Heavy plate glass windows.”

-The successful bidder was Leonard Richard Cutter, who took title from the Weld estate on October 9, 1882.
+The successful bidder was Leonard Richardson Cutter, who took title from the Weld estate on October 9, 1882.
 He and his wife Mercy Fairbank (Taylor) Cutter, made it their home.
 They previously had lived at 27 Hancock.

 Leonard Cutter was a builder and real estate investor, and served at various times as Assessor, Alderman, Member of the Boston Water Board, and Water Commissioner.
 He also served as interim Mayor of Boston in 1873.